soyoahn/soyoahn.github.io/_posts/2025-07-03-portfolio-nostalgia.md

 ![There's a crudely scrawled diagram at the top with stick figures depicting the author's journey from college to their first job at IBM.
 There's also a picture of an indignant cat.
 The page itself has a background image--a 10% opacity image of the author's own photo of the top of Mount Rainier.](/img/posts/2025/oldportfolio.png)

+✨ Handmade as if the website came from an eager beginner on Etsy.

 I also liked this college summary I put in my about page:

 ### Some highlights and random memories of my undergrad career at the University of Washington (Class of 2009)